-Hope dies hard during separation and divorce, especially for the woman who doesn’t want divorce.
+Hope dies hard during separation and divorce, especially for the woman who doesn’t want a divorce.
 She is hoping against hope that her husband will change his mind and come back home.
 I even had a fantasy that my ex-husband might come over to me during the last court hearing and say, “What are we doing here?
 Let’s just go home and fix this!”
 He didn’t.

 When our husband remarries, we know our marriage is really over.
 There is no hope of fixing it.
 There is going to be no miraculous healing and reconciliation.
 He is now married to someone else.

 That’s a hard reality to face.
-In our head, we know that our marriage is over.
+In our heads, we know that our marriage is over.
 But now that he is going to marry someone else, our heart has to catch up to the truth that all hope is gone and so is he.

 You Don’t Want To See Your Ex Happy

 I read that true forgiveness is wanting good things for the person you are forgiving.
 I’ll admit, during our separation and divorce, I wanted him to be miserable every single day of the rest of his life!
 I didn’t want him to be blissfully happy with a new wife.
 I wanted him to miss me and our family and what he had given up.
 He didn’t.

 That’s hard to accept, especially after a long marriage.
 The thing is, we will be the one who is miserable if we don’t find ways to not care about what he’s doing.
 It takes more time than we want for those feelings of caring to go away.
 Especially if our ex-husband remarried fast.

 Unless we get to the point where we are more concerned about making our life wonderful and not being concerned about his life at all … we’ll never have the life we want and deserve.